This post may contain affiliate links. Read our disclosure page for full details.

 Submitted by Dan Bagby, Honeymoon Always

 The majestic Irish landscapes, remarkable rich history, charming tradition, and welcoming people make Ireland a wonderful destination for couples looking for romance.
-One region, in particular, is County Kerry full of beautiful sites and natural beauty.
+One region to add to the list of romantic destinations, in particular, is County Kerry: full of beautiful sites and natural beauty.

 Base your stay at Ballyseed Castle Hotel where you will find elegant accommodations, fine dining and 30 acres of private gardens and woodland.
 During the days, take a trip to the small town of Dingle for great restaurants and Murphy’s Ice Cream.
 Loop around the Dingle Penninsula on the Slea Head Drive, making stops along the way at the various ancient monuments including the beehive huts and stone churches, views of Skellig Michael (where scenes were filled for the most recent Star Wars films) and the beautiful Inch beach.